Wondering what it’s really like being an Auxiliar de Conversacion and what it takes to become one? This is the guide you've been looking for!

 If you’ve accepted your offer, your status in PROFEX will flip to aceptada.
 Which means, CONGRATULATIONS YOU’RE GOING TO BE A SPANISH AUXILIAR!

-6. CARTA DE NOMBRAMIENTO
+Step 6.
+CARTA DE NOMBRAMIENTO

 The “carta” is the letter received (via email) that lists the specific city or pueblo (town) you’ll be placed in and the school(s) that has been assigned.
 This document will serve as a golden ticket.
 The carta includes the assigned school’s email and address and I strongly recommend reaching out to the school via email and taking a walk around using Google Maps street view.
 Get acquainted even from afar.